pachyderm/docs/content/latest/enterprise/auth/enterprise-server/multi-cluster-setup.md

 ## Before You Start

-There are a few minor differences to note when deploying an Enterprise Server when compared to a standard Pachyderm cluster:
+There are a few minor differences to note when deploying an Enterprise Server when compared to a standard MLDM cluster:

 - No deployment target is necessary in your Helm chart since there is no object store
 - The Enterprise Server cluster contains the `dex` database